bluesky/bluesky-queueserver/docs/source/re_manager_api.rst

               in RE Worker environment.
 Interactive workflows may be used for calibration of the instrument, while the queue may be used to run sequences of scheduled experiments.

-              Internally the API request adds the submitted item to the front of the queue and immediately attempts to start its execution.
-The item is removed from the queue almost immediately and never pushed back into the queue.
+              The item is not added to the queue or change the existing queue.
 If the item is a plan, the results of execution are added to plan history as usual.
 The respective history item could be accessed to check if the plan was executed successfully.